Lotus 900 series: Type 906

 The type 906 engine had a sand-cast version of Lotus' new aluminium block and Tecalemit-Jackson mechanical fuel injection.
+Cosworth sand cast the heads built to the same spec as the 904 race heads.
 It was used in a Formula 2 open-wheeled car that had the same "Type 74" designation as the Lotus Europa Twin-Cam and was commonly called the `Texaco Star'.
 The Formula 3 engines in the two Type 74 Texaco Stars were prepared by Novamotor in Italy and were rated at 275 hp.